 - Rochelle’s Kitchen: Affordable Bacolod Catering Services and Party Setup

 History of Bacolod Chicken Inasal

-Before the legendary Manokan Country of Bacolod found its way on the culinary map, there was a series of small stalls along Cuadra Street, near Bacolod’s public plaza which earned the name as Chicken Alley.
-This was started by the Velez sisters, Elisa Velez-Garrucho and her sister Nena, and the other Velez siblings.
+Before Manokan Country became an institution in Bacolod, there was a series of stalls along Cuadra Street.
+It is near the Bacolod public plaza, which became known as Chicken Alley.
+This was started by Elisa Velez-Garrucho, her sister Nena, and the other Velez siblings.